MorphiaOrg/morphia/Roadmap.md

 # 2.0.0

+Much of 1.5.0 development is intended to start the culling process of removing redundant/overlapping methods.
+As a result, 2.0's API should be much leaner and much easier reason about.
+The hope is that this leaner API will be easier to extend and maintain.
+* **Java 8 minimum support**.
+As of 2.0, Morphia will move to requiring Java8+.
 * **Updated Mapper**.
 The keystone feature of 2.0 is the updated mapper.
 Using updates to the driver, Morphia will transition off its own mapping code and leverage the infrastructure now provided by the driver.
 This means that many of the mapping bugs around generics will begin working, e.g.  However it also means that the shapes of documents in the database might end up looking different.
 Work is